Interstate 42 is

 A 2-Part Project: First is from Neuse River Bridge to Thurman Road,

-at Thurman Road under construction and another interchange with Glen
+at Thurman Road already under construction along with another interchange

 Second is Thurman Road to Havelock Bypass (R-5777C, 8.6 Miles)